sadleb/braven-platform2/README.md

 check the Pundit README and API docs.

 For an example policy for anonymous (no login) access, see `KeypairPolicy`.
 For an example controller with no authorization, see `CasController`.
-For an example admin-only policy, see `BaseCoursePolicy`.
+For an example admin-only policy, see `CoursePolicy`.
 For an example policy allowing any logged-in user, see `HoneycombJsPolicy`.

 There is a global `after_action` callback in `ApplicationPolicy`, `verify_authorized` thats only purpose is